paulemms/MovementSync/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MovementSync - Analysis and Visualisation of Movement and Music Onset Data
+# movementsync - Analysis and Visualisation of Movement and Music Onset Data

 <!-- badges: start -->